sbobylev/docker-direct-lvm/README.md

 ## CentOS 7 VM

-The Vagrant file creates a CentOS 7 VM Docker that use the devicemapper storage driver in a direct-lvm configuration.
+The Vagrant file creates a CentOS 7 Docker VM that uses the devicemapper storage driver in a direct-lvm configuration.